-These are the best cycling sunglasses for road cycling, gravel, and mountain biking.
+These are the best cycling sunglasses for road cycling, gravel, and mountain biking, from budget to high-end.

-I’ve been cycling since I was a child, but I didn’t wear sunglasses when biking back then.
-However, when I started taking cycling more seriously, I realized how important it is to protect my eyes and wear cycling sunglasses.
-I don’t even know how many sunglasses I have tried already!
+When I started taking cycling more seriously, I realized how important it is to protect my eyes and wear cycling sunglasses.
+I don’t even know how many sunglasses I have tried!

 Before I wrote this article, I researched lenses available on the market, read through hundreds of customer reviews, and found models that pro cyclists wear to help you choose your next sunglasses.